Valentine’s day in Malta

 In hiking boots and with a picnic basket, you can explore Malta’s north on a walk.
-At an expected 14–18 degrees, you can enjoy Valentine’s Day along the rugged coastline and bays.
-The season provides seclusion for a picnic for two or invigorating walks in harmony with nature.
-At this time of year, the weather is still mild, and you can enjoy your Valentine’s Day walk to the full.
+At an expected 14-18 degrees, you can enjoy Valentine’s Day along the rugged coastline and bays.
+The season provides seclusion for a picnic for two or revitalising walks in harmony with nature.
+At this time of year, the weather is still mild and you can enjoy your Valentine’s Day walk to the full.

 Gozo donkey hike